scheMeZa/seo-checker/README.md

 - Optionally crawl and score all internal links for a comprehensive report
 - Clean, modern UI powered by TailwindCSS

+## Tech Stack
+- Node.js
+- Express.js
+- MongoDB (with Mongoose ODM, using ObjectId as primary key)
+- TailwindCSS

 ## Getting Started

+You will need a MongoDB connection string.
+Copy `.env.example` to `.env` and fill in your credentials.

 _Installation and running instructions will be added soon._